Understanding Black-box Predictions via Influence Functions: Use cases of influence functions

 We make three observations about these attacks.
-First, though the change in pixel values is small, the change in the final Inception feature layer is significantly larger: using $L_2$ distance in pixel space, the training values change by less than $1\%$ of the mean distance of a training point to its class centroid, whereas in Inception feature space, the change is on the same order as the mean distance.
-This leaves open the possibility that our attacks, while visually-imperceptible, can be detected by examining the feature space.
-Second, the attack tries to perturb the training example in a direction of low variance, causing the model to overfit in that direction and consequently incorrectly classify the test images; we expect attacking to be harder as the number of training examples grows.
-Third, ambiguous or mislabeled training images are effective points to attack: the model has low confidence and thus high loss on them, making them highly influential (recall Section \ref{sec:knn}).
+First, though the change in pixel values is small, the change in the final Inception feature layer is significantly larger: in pixel space and using $L_2$ distance, the training values change by less than $1\%$ of the mean distance of a training point to the class centroid, whereas in Inception feature space, the change is on the same order as the mean distance.
+Second, the attack tries to perturb the training example in a direction of low variance, causing the model to overfit in that direction and consequently incorrectly classify the test images; we expect the attack to become harder as the number of training examples grows.
+Third, ambiguous or mislabeled training images are effective points to attack, since the model has low confidence and thus high loss on them, making them highly influential (recall Section \ref{sec:knn}).
 For example, the image in Fig \ref{fig:attack} contains both a dog and a fish and is highly ambiguous; as a result, it is the training example that the model is least confident on (with a confidence of 77\%, compared to the next lowest confidence of 90\%).

-This attack is mathematically equivalent to the gradient-based training set attacks explored by \citet{biggio2012poisoning, mei2015teaching} and others in the context of different models. \citet{biggio2012poisoning} constructed a dataset poisoning attack against a linear SVM on a two-class MNIST task, but had to modify the training points in an obviously distinguishable way to be effective.
+This attack is mathematically equivalent to the gradient-based training set attacks explored by \citet{biggio2012poisoning, mei2015teaching} and others in the context of different models.\citet{biggio2012poisoning} constructed a dataset poisoning attack against a linear SVM on a two-class MNIST task, but had to modify the training points in an obviously distinguishable way to be effective.
 Measuring the magnitude of $\inflinput$ gives model developers a way of quantifying how vulnerable their models are to training-set attacks.